 POSITION AND RATIONALE: MDE supports HB11.
-The current BRF Septic fund statute that governs the connection of septic systems to wastewater treatment plants with ENR level treatment is very restrictive.
-Current law does not allow BRF Septic grants for the connection of septic systems outside the PFA, even for areas with public health concerns, or allow for vacant lots located in the PFA to connect at the owners' cost to a wastewater treatment plant achieving enhanced nutrient removal if any portion the sewer line was funded with BRF grant.
+The current BRF Septic fund statute that governs the connection of septic systems to wastewater treatment plants is very restrictive.
+Current law does not allow BRF Septic grants for the connection of septic systems outside the PFA, even for areas with public health concerns, or allow for vacant lots located in the PFA to connect at the owners' cost to a wastewater treatment plant if any portion the sewer line was funded with BRF grant.
 There are cases where there are public health problems and it is prudent to connect these septic systems outside of the PFA to public sewer.